WRHS English Department Program Guide

 The WRSD Writing Standard requires students to demonstrate competency in grades 9 and 10.
 To demonstrate competency, a student must:

-- Write at least one critique (analytical essay) in English 9 and two critiques in English 10.
+- Write at least one literary analysis (analytical essay) in English 9 and two literary analyses in English 10.

 - Conduct a research project.